Easy recipe for grilled peppercorn-crusted filet mignon: tender filet mignon wrapped in bacon and coated with crushed black peppercorns.

-Since we live in Kansas City -the BBQ Capital- we are grilling about 11 month per year, it would be 12 months if we would not be too lazy to shovel the snow away to find our grill.
+Since we live in Kansas City we are grilling about 11 months per year, it would be 12 months if we would not be too lazy to shovel the snow away to find our grill.

-Even this year we already had BBQ several times but last weekend we managed to sit outside and enjoyed the nice weather for the first time.
-I was hungry for spring and wanted something that says “spring” on my plate, so we made fresh green asparagus brushed with the peppercorn flavored oil (see below *), added some salt and grilled over high heat for about 3 minutes.
-There had been some ciabatta with garlic butter involved and of course filet mignon (you read the headline?).
-Although asparagus is not in season yet and filet mignon might not be the best choice for this flashy seasoning it was a great spring welcoming dinner before winter weather came back.
+Last weekend we managed to sit outside and enjoyed the nice weather for the first time this year.
+I can’t wait for more sunshine but until then I wanted at least something that says “spring” on my plate.
+We grilled peppercorn-crusted filet mignon, smeared an insane amount of garlic butter on ciabatta and had fresh green asparagus on the side.
+I brushed the asparagus with the peppercorn flavored oil (side-product from the recipe below), added some salt and grilled over high heat.
+Although asparagus is not in season yet, it was a great spring welcoming dinner before winter weather came back.
 Too happy too soon!

 grilled peppercorn-crusted filet mignon

-1 cups canola oil (more oil lessens the sharpness of the peppercorns)
+- 235 ml / 1 cup canola oil (more oil lessens the sharpness of the peppercorns)

-Pour the peppercorns and the oil in a small saucepan, bring to a simmer over medium heat.
+- Add the peppercorns and the oil to a small saucepan, bring to a simmer over medium heat.
 Remove from the heat and let steep for about an hour.

-*) Empty the saucepan through a stainer.
+- Drain the peppercorns through a strainer.
 You can keep the oil in the refrigerator for up to 1 month and use it for salad dressing etc. I love to brush it over veggies before I roast them in the oven.

-Spread the pepper on a plate and crumb the filet mignon on both sides with as much pepper as you can handle.
+- Spread the pepper on a plate and coat the filet mignon on both sides with as much pepper as you can handle.
 Let rest for 30 minutes at room temperature.

-Preheat the grill until at least 260 C / 500 F. If you don’t have a thermometer heat the grill until it is nearly too hot to stand beside it when open.
+- Preheat the grill to 260 C / 500 F. If you don’t have a thermometer heat the grill until it is nearly too hot to stand beside it when open.
 Salt the steak, place them on the grill and close the lid.
 Cook for 3-4 minutes on each side if you like your filet mignon medium rare.